hiae-aead/draft-pham-hiae/draft-pham-hiae.md

   8. Everything-committing attacks: We do not claim the security of HiAE in CMT3 model.
 ~~~

-The details of the crytanalysis can be found in the paper {{HiAE}}.
+The details of the cryptanalysis can be found in the paper {{HiAE}}.

 # Implementation Consideration